Erkan-Kaban/T2A1/PatrickHamerT2A1.md

 ### Patrick Hamer

 ### Q1 Describe the architecture of a typical Flask application:
 A typical flask application, beginning from the user themselves would start at the User interface.
 This is called the *client layer*.
-This is essentially the user-end app that will be used to request and receive information, usuaslly written in HTML, CSS and JS.
+This is essentially the user-end app that will be used to request and receive information, usually written in HTML, CSS and JS.
+The client layer will use HTTP requests to communicate with the app layer.
+For example a user may enter an address for a netflix movie.
+The GUI (Graphical User Interface) will communicate this to the *API layer*.
-The app will communicate with an API layer, which is basically software that allows different machines to communicate with one another.
+An API is basically software that allows different machines to communicate with one another.
 The API will forward instructions to the server's *app layer*, which is where to the logic required to perform requests will be stored.
 This will be written on Python, Ruby, Java or any other programming language.
-This is where the claculations will be performed to figure out exactly what it is the server side should be doing.
+This is where the calculations will be performed to figure out exactly what it is the server side should be doing.
+For our example on Netlfix, the app layer will locate and retrieve the movie from the database layer.
 Information will be retrieved from the *database layer*.
 This layer is where the the bulk of information is stored and where you will find applications like PostgreSQL in operation.
 It will the SQL that allows for data to be retreved according to the logic dictated by the app layer.
-This is also where you will find the files for things like video and audio.
+This is also where you will find the files for things like video and audio for our netflix example.
+Databases are organised into tables that have identifying keys for each entity, thus making retrieval mroe efficient.
 *3rd Party* layers are things such as Paypal, 'Login with facebook', Steam etc. These are 3rd party apps that can be linked to work in another app.
+In this instance it's actually a bit dodgy as Netflix has pulled some tricks in the past to avoid Apple's App Store fees, however what would normally happen is that external software wpould handle things like payment.
+Whether it be for security reasons, or simply because an app has become so commonly used as to be a means of identification in itself, this external party will usually have resources dedicated to some specific aspect that our app uses.
+For example PayPal would already have the infrastructure in place to handle sensitive information such as credit card details, as well as existing information pertaining to the individual customer thus making outsourcing this work more cost effective
-Finally there is the *administrative layer*, which is the system that manages and polices the entire operation.
+Finally there is the *administrative layer*, which is the system that manages and polices the entire operation, for example setting/retrieving passwords, assigning authorisation levels for users and staff, etc. This would be why you and I cannot upload a movie to Netflix, and also why certain titles can be removed from the service if they are deemed inappropriate.

 ### Q2 Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database
 PostgreSQL is an open source, object relational DBMS that has been around for decades and is the go-to for many industry professionals.
 It is operated through bash and while it is a fantastic piece of software it also has its limitations.
 For a start, the fact that it is open source makes this a very cost effective way to do business, as well as making it possible to tailor it to your specific business needs.
 The downside of this is that without any one company owning it, it may be user friendly and commonly used it lacks the marketing budget to make it ubiquitous as well as not having as many skilled profesionals available for support.
-It DOES support.
-It is comparitively slower than some other DBMS (such as MySQ), however it DOES have increased integerity due to iuts ACID (Atomicity, Consistency, Isolation, and Durability) compliance.
+It is comparitively slower than some other DBMS (such as MySQL), however it DOES have increased integerity due to its ACID (Atomicity, Consistency, Isolation, and Durability) compliance.
 PostgreSQL is considered one of the most stable, secure DBMS in the market at the moment.
+It is also often going to be slower than NoSQL databases as it may have to run through many joined tables to answer a query, whereas in NoSQL tables are optimised for such actions.
 When it comes to scalability PostgreSQL talks a big game and has pretty extreme limits on the size of databases (32TB), however after reading some reviews it would appear that horizontal scaling can be a bit complex when it comes to setting up and managing.
+This is a contrast to something like NoSQL, where horiontal scaling is not an issue.
-While using PostgreSQL is fairly straightforward, and the use of write-ahead logging (WAL) makes it a fairly fault tolernat system, intitial install and setup can be a challenge for inexperienced users.
+While using PostgreSQL is fairly straightforward, and the use of write-ahead logging (WAL) makes it a fairly fault tolerant system, intitial install and setup can be a challenge for inexperienced users.
 With all that being said there is a reason that PostgreSQL has been awarded "Database System of the year" a few times.
 It is capable, stable, secure, efficient, and fairly intuitive to use.
 ### Q3 Discuss the implementation of Agile project management methodology